apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 #.
 Protocol - We'll use ``NFS``

 #.
-Server - We'll be using the IP address ``172.16.10.2``
+Server - We'll be using the IP address ``172.16.10.2`` (this is your local server, so swap with the correct IP)

 #.
 Path - Well define ``/export/primary`` as the path we are using

-Click "Next" to continue on
+Click "Next" to continue

 Secondary Storage
 ^^^^^^^^^^^^^^^^^